 Wayne had been working about a week when Kay was in.
-He checked her over to make sure she wasn't hurt but then he took her off the bench and said, "little D piece , tonight you grade off."
+He checked her over to make sure she wasn't hurt but then he took her off the bench and said, "little D piece of shit, tonight you grade off."
 She was on her last line in D which meant that if she didn't run 4th. or better the track wouldn't let her race anymore.

 Basically it was a death sentence and I panicked when I heard him say it," No!
 You can't do that!"
 I yelled.
 "She can run.
 She hasn't been running because she's afraid of Sal."